mateuadsuara/car-pooling-challenge/README.md

 using 8 - 32 GB or RAM memory which might be viable.
 Will revisit the in-memory approach once I verify this assumption.

+Revisit: After asking this, reiterating the instructions on this readme.
+Which led me to continue with those assumptions.
+In his words: "Sorry for not being more explicit, but one of the points of the exercise is to understand the current requirements.
+If you think something has not been explained correctly, you can make your own decision, documenting and justifying your assumption."

+### Unclear aspects

+On further thinking and development of the solution, some unclear aspects became
+apparent:

+- What happens for duplicate `id`s?
+  - On `PUT /cars`, two car objects in the list from the json body have the same `id` value.
+In this case, I've decided to respond a `400 Bad Request`.
+  - On `POST /journey`, a second request with the same `id` value without requesting `POST /dropoff` in between.
+    In this case, I've decided to respond a `409 Conflict`.

+- Which car to choose when multiple suitable cars are available?
+  - The description mentions "any car" can be taken.
+I've decided to prefer the ones that would be filled the most with the group.
+This decision intends to better "optimize the use of resources" (mentioned in the description as the goal).

+- What happens on `POST /locate` after a `POST /dropoff` for the same `id` if it was previously assigned to a car?
+  - I'm guessing responding `404 Not Found` with empty body is the expected behavior.
+    But responding `404 Not Found` with the previously assigned car in the body might be also desired.
+I've decided to keep the body empty.

+- Given the description mentions "the car availability service that will be used to track the available seats in cars" makes me think there are at least two interpretations of what the `seats` attribute for the car object in the `POST /locate` endpoint can be intended to be:
+  - The same amount of seats for that car id specified on `PUT /cars`.
+I've decided to go for this one.
+  - The amount of available seats or used seats in the car.

+- The `POST /locate` endpoint would also make sense if defined with the `GET` method instead of `POST` and the `id` as a query parameter.
+This is just an observation.

+- Not allowing to add or remove cars in any other way but with `PUT /cars` makes me guess this is to simplify the challenge.
+In a real situation, I would expect cars to become and stop being available independently of the rest of the cars.
+This is just an observation.

 ## Usage

 I've added some scripts for easier development